ansible/awx/docs/docsite/rst/administration/ldap_auth.rst

 .. index::
    pair: best practices; ldap

 When an LDAP user authenticates, by default, all user-related attributes will be updated in the database on each log in.
 In some environments, this operation can be skipped due to performance issues.
 To avoid it, you can disable the option `AUTH_LDAP_ALWAYS_UPDATE_USER`.
-Refer to the `Knowledge Base Article 5823061`_ for its configuration and usage instructions.
-Please note that new users will still be created and get their attributes pushed to the database on their first login.

 .. warning::